francisgerman70/DataMining/Assignment1/README.txt

   pydotplus

-To run the decision tree:
-  Open file in Jupiter notebook and run each cell in order To run the neural network:
-  Open file in Jupiter notebook and run each cell order To run the random forest:
+To run the decision tree, neural network and random forest:
-  Open file in Jupiter notebook and run each cell order
+  Open file in Jupiter notebook and run each cell in order